ysndr/MSc-Thesis/chapter/methodology.md

 A stub implementation
   ~ of the `Linearizer` trait is used during normal operation of the interpreter.
     Since most methods of this implementation are `no-op`s, the compiler is expected to be able to remove most `Linearizer` related method calls in optimized release builds.
-    This promises minimal runtime impact incurred by the integration of lsp APIs.
+    This promises minimal runtime impact incurred by the integration of LSP APIs.

 #### Usage Graph